 - The Profiles tool, which might be a home page button or an item on your navigation bar depending on how your site is set up.

 - The athlete sidebar, which appears on the right side of your screen (or on the left, if you’re using Smartabase in a language that’s written from right-to-left).

-When entering the tool via the profile button as a professional user, you need to select an athlete.
-The Profile option displays the account details and profile forms entered for that athlete.
+When entering the tool via the Athlete profiles button as a professional user, you need to select an athlete.
+The Profile displays the account details and profile forms entered for that athlete.

-At the top of the page, there is a drop-down field where you can select a profile form to fill out or edit. if you are editing an existing record of a Profile form, the previous data entered will not be kept.
+At the top of the page is a drop-down field where you can select a profile form to fill out or edit. if you are editing an existing record of a profile form, the previous data entered will not be kept.
 Once you've updated the details, save the profile form.

 If your role has access to generate PDF reports and you create a PDF of the profile forms, only the complete profile forms (not the personal details in the Profile section) are included in the PDF.
 To include any of these fields in the report, you should use Personal details fields in the profile form.